Key stage 2 teacher assessment guidance 2025

 9.2 Local authorities

 Local authorities are required, on behalf of the Secretary of State for Education, to validate a sample of KS2 TA judgements in English writing.
-External moderation is used to confirm that KS2 English writing TA judgements are accurate and consistent with national standards.
+External moderation will confirm that KS2 English writing TA judgements are accurate and consistent with national standards.
 This ensures that schools are assessing accurately, and the system is fair to all pupils.

-Local authorities are required to externally moderate at least 25% of maintained schools, academies and participating independent schools that opt into local authorities’ external moderation provisions every 4 years.
-Local authorities must ensure all schools they are responsible for are moderated at least once every 4 years (excluding 2020 and 2021), or more frequently if required.
-More frequent additional visits can be undertaken for a number of reasons.
-A non-exhaustive list is provided within section 16.1.
+Each year, local authorities are required to externally moderate at least 25% of maintained schools and 25% of academies and participating independent schools that opt into local authorities’ external moderation provisions.
+However, this may fluctuate year by year depending on a number of factors, including planned revisits, revisits requested by STA, or late notice school closures impacting scheduled moderation.
+Local authorities must also ensure that all schools they are responsible for are moderated at least once every 4 years (excluding 2020 and 2021), or more frequently if required.
+You can find examples of when more frequent additional visits may be appropriate in section 15.1.

 Local authorities should maintain a record of moderated schools.